shteeven/conference/README.md

 [6]: https://developers.google.com/appengine/docs/python/endpoints/endpoints_tool

 ## Design Decisions -- Session and Speaker Models
 The Session model is a child of Conference.
 The conferenceId and name are the only two fields that are required.
 The date and startTime properties are formatted as YYYY-MM-DD and HH:mm respectively, with the date property able to take in a dateTime format and splice it to the appropriate size.

-The Speaker model is a child of Users.
-The reason for this ancestry is so that the authorization and authentication, as well as other details, can be handled by the Profile entity and it's api.
-This was the speaker can edit his/her own information.
-This model acts as an extension of Profile model.
+Sessions can be looked up based on the conference they are under, speaker name, start time, and type, or types if the user selects multiple.

+## Additional Queries
+There are two additional queries: getSessionsOfTypes and getSessionsByTime. getSessionsOfTypes function takes a list of types of sessions the user would like to see.
+It then looks up the sessions and returns a list of session forms that match the criteria.
+The getSessionsByTime takes in a string with the time formatted as HH:MM.
+It then queries for sessions that start at or after the time specified.
+This function also returns a list of session forms.

+-- getSessionsOfTypes: